 You can import photos in Lightroom almost the same way you did it in previous versions.
 However, I noticed that the speed of operation is higher than in Lightroom Classic, and I can’t understand the reason.

 By clicking on the “+” button, you will select the source folder or drive, which contains the photos you need.
 When you import images from a camera SD card, you will see a grid of all images that the card contains.

 Unlike the previous Lightroom release, this iteration does not allow you to view a photo in full size before importing it.

-Using Lightroom CC as a color correction tool, you will get all the necessary lighting adjustment sliders: Exposure, Contrast, Glare, Shadows, White and Black, Clarity, Vibrance and more.
+Using Lightroom as a color correction tool, you will get all the necessary lighting adjustment sliders: Exposure, Contrast, Glare, Shadows, White and Black, Clarity, Vibrance and more.